Quantumberg/qdynamics-hrms-mkdoc-documentation/docs/Organization Management/Branch.md

 **A Branch office is an outlet of a company located at a different location other than the main office.**

-QuantumBerg HRMS allows you to create and maintain a record of the different branches of your organization.
+Q-Dynamics  HRMS allows you to create and maintain a record of the different branches of your organization.

 To access Branch, go to: